Video Codecs and Encoding: Everything You Should Know (Update)October 16, 2019

 According to Beamr’s chief technology officer Dror Gill, “It’s okay to pay royalties as long as you know how much you need to pay and when.
 With H.264, it was very clear how much you need to pay, there was one body collecting all the royalties, and this became the world’s most prominent video codec.
 The same can happen with VVC, if they get their act together before releasing the standard”³

 Still a nascent technology, we’re waiting to see how adoption of VVC pans out.
+This codec isn’t intended to ship until the end of 2020 and unforeseen challenges on the licensing front are up in the air.

 Multi-Codec Video Delivery